-Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br Branch Spread (m) Age Class Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Dogwood Cornus alba Bramble Rubus fruticosus Tree Gr No.2 oup has impacted on their structure.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br anch (I Spre n) ad C- Ht. (m) Age Class Phys Con.
+Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Larch Larix decidua Dogwood Cornus alba Bramble Rubus fruticosus Tree Gr No.2 oup area.
+A lot of these trees have been drawn up for the light due to overcrowding/ competition and this has impacted on their structure.
 There is some naturally occurring deadwood within the crowns of some of these trees and they have suffered branch breakages also.
 These trees are growing as one coherent group with a combined group canopy formation and they depend on each other for support/ shelter.
-Their category grade is based on their merits as a tree group as a whole and not as individual trees.
-Tree Group No.3 Tree Group No.3 Ash Fraxinus excelsior Sycamore A 8 A 230 A 3 A 3 A 3 A 3 A 3 Semi Mature Fair/ Good Fair This tree group is growing on the opposite side of the path to Tree Group No.2 and it has also colonized the embankment in this area.
-It is a Remove any dead/ unstable growth that endangers the public footpath to the north.
+Their category grade is based on their merits as a tree group as a whole and not as individual trees. tree species to help further diversify tree species and to future proof the tree belt, and in particular to help compensate for the loss of Ash trees due to 'Ash Dieback' (Hymenoscyphus fraxineus) disease.
+Tree Group No.3 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Larch Larix decidua A 8 A 230 A 3 A 3 A 3 A 3 A 3 Semi Mature Fair/ Good Fair This tree group is growing on the opposite side of the path to Tree Group No.2 and it has also colonized the embankment in this area.
+It is a prominent group of trees and it has an upper canopy of Ash, Cherry and Sycamore with some Larch in places and Field Maple dominating the lower canopy with Bramble throughout the Remove any dead/ unstable growth that endangers the public footpath to the north.
+Continue current maintenance to maintain clearance with the public footpath to the north.
 40+ B2